Maxim Focșa

-Maxim Focșa (born 21 April 1992) is a Moldovan footballer who plays as a defender for Moldovan Liga club Dacia Buiucani, whom he captains.
+Maxim Focșa (born 21 April 1992) is a Moldovan footballer who plays as a defender for Moldovan Liga club Bălți.

 Club career

 In 2018, Focșa played for Maltese club Pembroke Athleta.

 On 4 March 2022, Dordoi Bishkek announced the signing of Focșa.

 On 24 May 2023, Afif announced the signing of Focșa.

 International career

 He made his debut for the Moldova national team on 17 November 2019 in a Euro 2020 qualifier against Iceland.